-I’m a psychologist and every day I get to do work I love!
+As a psychologist, I get to do work that I love every day.
 I specialize in social skills groups for teens and adults who consider themselves autistic, aspie (Asperger’s), neurodiverse, or on the autism spectrum.
-Many people I work with are in college, are working professionals, or are feeling a bit lost in navigating the social complexities of adulthood.
+Many people in these groups are in college, are working professionals, or are feeling a bit lost in navigating the social complexities of adulthood.

 Psychoeducation & Social Skills Training